 Lisa completed her law degree in 2011 and subsequently worked in the criminal justice system and with those with hearing disabilities.
 Lisa started as a family paralegal with the firm in 2013, where she gained direct experience of dealing with a complex workload.

 Following completion of her Postgraduate Diploma in Legal Practice, Lisa started her role as a trainee solicitor in September 2016.
-She recently completed a placement within our Wills & Probate team, predominantly dealing with Wills, Probate, Enduring / Lasting Powers of Attorney and Court of Protection matters.
+She has completed placements within our Family, and Debt Recovery teams.
+More recently, she completed a placement within the Wills & Probate team, predominantly dealing with Wills, Probate, Enduring / Lasting Powers of Attorney and Court of Protection matters.
 This is the area of law she hopes to return to once she is fully qualified.
 Lisa is currently taking a seat in our Conveyancing Department for the final leg of her training.

-Lisa has a passion for working in the community having previously volunteered at Survive, a local charity offering support and advice to victims of domestic abuse, and more recently trained as a ‘Dementia Friend’.
-On becoming a ‘Dementia Friend’, Lisa says:
+Lisa has a passion for working in the community having previously volunteered at Survive, a local charity offering support and advice to victims of domestic abuse, and more recently trained as a ‘Dementia Champion’, having attended the training by the Alzheimer’s Society.
+On becoming a ‘Dementia Champion’, Lisa says:

 “Raising awareness and supporting those with dementia in the community is important.
 The disease is close to my heart as my grandmother had vascular dementia and so I have seen first hand the effect of the disease on the person.
 Following the training, I have a better understanding of dementia and how I can support clients who are living with the condition in making their experience with us accessible and easier.”

-Lisa is also assisting the firm in becoming a dementia-friendly law firm and will go on to train as a “Dementia Champion” this year.
+Lisa is also assisting the firm in becoming a dementia-friendly law firm and will roll out the information sessions in-house to new members of staff as part of their induction, as well as to the wider community.